kenoss/sabiniwm/README.md

 A tiling Wayland compositor, influenced by xmonad

-## Goal and non goal
+## Goals and non-goals

 ### Goal

-- Code over configuration: extensible/configurable like xmonad
+- Code over configuration: extensible/configurable, like xmonad
-- Minimal and clear runtime dependency (No dependency to, e.g. Haskell.)
+- Minimal and clear runtime dependencies (No dependency on, e.g., Haskell.)
-- Simple, clean and mentainable code
+- Simple, clean, and maintainable code

-### Non goal
+### Non-goals

-- Excessive use of animation
+- Excessive use of animations
   - Not a priority.
-Small use of animation might be supported in the future.
+Small use of animations might be supported in the future.
-- Configuration with file
+- File-based configuration
-  - A user can implement it if they need it (like [spacemacs](https://github.com/syl20bnr/spacemacs) for emacs).
-Please publish a crate if you implemented it.
+  - Users can implement it if they need it (like [spacemacs](https://github.com/syl20bnr/spacemacs) for Emacs).
+Please publish a crate if you implement it.
-- Battery included (default configuration)
+- Batteries included (default configuration)
-  - The author believes that there is no good default values for configuration.
-Users must configure by theirselves.
+  - The author believes that there are no good default values for configuration.
+Users must configure it themselves.

 ## Status

-Alpha, not stable.
+Alpha; not stable.

 In the short-term, you shouldn't expect API stability.

-The author kenoss@ is using it on Asahi Linux, M2 Macbook Air (main machine).
+The author, kenoss@, is using it on Asahi Linux, M2 MacBook Air (main machine).

 ## Roadmap

 ### Milestone 1

-kenoss@ is 80%-ish satisfied daily use of it on private machine, Macbook Air.
+kenoss@ is 80%-ish satisfied with daily use of it on a private machine, a MacBook Air.

-- [x] Fundamental udev support (Touchpad, Scaling for HiDPI display)
+- [x] Fundamental udev support (Touchpad, scaling for HiDPI displays)
-- [x] Fundamental features of tiling
+- [x] Fundamental tiling features
-- [x] Layouts (Tall, Full, Select, Toggle, margin, border)
+- [x] Layouts (Tall, Full, Select, Toggle, margins, borders)
 - [x] Floating windows
 - [x] Manage hook
 - [x] Session lock (`ext-session-lock-v1`)